christianmunozcaceres/solar-quote/server/README.md

-# Solar Quote - Server
+# Simple Solar Quote - Server

 This is the backend part of the Solar Quote application.
 It is built using NestJS together with Firestore as a database.
 Initially a self-hosted MongoDB instance was used as the DB but since the server would be deployed on Google Cloud Run, Firestore was used instead for deployment simplicity.